 User group: The entire population which will be affected by an action, including no one not affected.
 User groups range from one person to the entire world.

-Vapour capital: Interest, equity, options, intellectual property and rights.
-Also capital as a product of class such as position, education, citizenship and connections.
+Vapour capital: Equity, options, intellectual property and rights, or social capital as a product of class such as position, education, citizenship and connections.

 Vapour wealth: Conceptual wealth, not tied to any physical property.

-Witches: Sources of knowledge or innovation where the powerful do not want knowledge and innovation.
-Usually from wretched populations.
-A witch who has won acceptance occasionally becomes a Great Man.
+Witches: Sources of knowledge or innovation where authoritative power does not want knowledge and innovation.